Massive Scalar Field Perturbations of Black Holes Immersed in Chaplygin-Like Dark Fluid: The setup of the theory

 Now, from the equation $f(r_h)=0$, where $r_h$ is the event horizon radius, $M$ can be written in terms of $r_h$, $q$ and $B$.
 Additionally, using the scaled coordinate $\tilde{r} = \frac{r}{r_h}$, and $\tilde{q} = \frac{q}{r_h}$ and $\tilde{B} = B r_h^4$, the metric function can be written as

 As can be seen from the above expressions of the metric function, the parameters $\tilde{B}$ and $\tilde{q}$ play a decisive role in the behaviour of the {CDF}.
-Note that for $\tilde{q}=0$, and by considering the cosmological constant $\Lambda$ as $\sqrt{\tilde{B}}$, the geometry represents the Schwarzschild-de Sitter (dS) spacetime.
+Note that for $\tilde{q}=0$, the geometry represents the Schwarzschild-de Sitter (dS) spacetime with the cosmological constant given by $\Lambda = \sqrt{\tilde{B}}/r_h^2$.
 Therefore, as $\tilde{q}$—the intensity of the {CDF}—increases, we will be able to analyze the impact of the {CDF} compared to the Schwarzschild-dS spacetime.